Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 gem install unleash
 ```

-Then, in `config/initializers/unleash.rb`, add the following:
+Then, create `config/initializers/unleash.rb`, and add the following:

 ```ruby
 Unleash.configure do |config|